armoar334/linecomp/README.md

 # Todo's ( in order of priority (should probably put somewhere else))
 ## URGENT
  - Re-implement ``bash-completions``.
 It was previously implemented, however as it was slow, unreliable and not even guaranteed to work, i have decided to move to a manpage parsing approach.
 This is also not yet completely working, but as it is far faster and more reliable than bash-completions (not to mention technichally closer to how fish does it), this will be the primary approach for the time being.
+ - Grab keybinds from env instead of hardcoding, making it a drop in replacement

 ## Todo
  - Figure out why and prevent bash-completions from freezing the prompt when it encounters an issue
  - Add all remaining readline functions
  - start vi mode implementation
- - Grab keybinds from env instead of hardcoding

 ## Done / very low priority
  - ~~Stop commiting directly to main (more of a personal note tbh)~~ (You cant make me)